grimso/covid19-data/README.md

 A scalable and reproducible data workflow was created which is ready for following scenarios:
 1) The data was increased by 100x.

-The underlying infrastructure can be scaled easily with respect to worker nodes and size of the redshift cluster.
-In addition fetching the data from public APIs is logical partitional on a daily basis, such that only data for a dingle day is processed at once.
+The underlying infrastructure can be scaled easily with respect to worker nodes and Redshift cluster size.
+In addition fetching the data from public APIs is logical partitioned on a daily basis, such that only data for a single day is processed at once.

 2) The pipelines would be run on a daily basis by 7 am every day.

-Apache Airflow as data pipline orchestrator allows configuration when a data pipleine should be schedlued (In this project on a daily basis).
+Apache Airflow as data pipline orchestrator allows configuration when a data pipleine should be scheduled (In this project on a daily basis).

 3) The database needed to be accessed by 100+ people